Rbfinch/grepq/paper/paper.md

 # Summary

 Regular expressions (regex) [@kleene1951representationof] have been an important tool for finding patterns in biological codes for decades [@hodgman2000historical and citations therein], and unlike fuzzy-finding approaches, do not result in approximate matches.
-The performance of regular expressions can be slow, however, especially when searching for matching patterns in large files. *grepq* is a Rust application that quickly filters FASTQ files by matching sequences to a set of regular expressions. *grepq* is designed with a focus on performance and scalability, is easy to install and easy to use, enabling users to quickly filter large FASTQ files, to enumerate named and unnamed variants and update the order in which patterns are matched against sequences through an in-built *tune* command. *grepq* is open-source and available on *GitHub* and *Crates.io*.
+The performance of regular expressions can be slow, however, especially when searching for matching patterns in large files. *grepq* is a Rust application that quickly filters FASTQ files by matching sequences to a set of regular expressions. *grepq* is designed with a focus on performance and scalability, is easy to install and easy to use, enabling users to quickly filter large FASTQ files, to enumerate named and unnamed variants and update the order in which patterns are matched against sequences through in-built *tune* and *summarise* commands. *grepq* is open-source and available on *GitHub* and *Crates.io*.

 # Statement of need